-The total credit requirement for Interdisciplinary Core courses (IC) is five credits.
+The Credit requirement for the Interdisciplinary Core courses (IC) is five credits.
 Students are given the opportunity to explore the links between two different disciplines through a course designed and offered jointly by two departments.

 The total credit requirement for General Elective (GE) courses is eight credits.
-The student can choose any four courses of two credits each across disciplines, but not from the parent department, subject to the following regulations:
+The student can choose any four courses of two credits each across disciplines, but not from the parent department.